 Even though I was initially awkward (trying to not look like a klutz) and found it weird to dance with strangers, I finally let go of my inhibitions and I had a fun night.
 We were out till 5 AM on a weekday.
 I don’t remember where we went but it was walking distance from my hostel.
 All I remember was that the place was lined with pubs and dancing clubs.

-Hope I have covered about some of the things to do in Madrid Spain.
+Hope I have covered some of the fun things to do in Madrid Spain.
 I spent 4 days in Madrid and it is one of those cities that captured my heart once I allowed it to.
+Learn more about things to do in Madrid with kids.